angeloocana/gatsby-plugin-i18n/packages/gatsby-plugin-i18n/README.md

 ### All Options

 * **langKeyDefault:**
-lanKey to use when no lanKey specified.
+langKey to use when no langKey specified.

 * **useLangKeyLayout:**